fluid-checkout/fluid-checkout/readme.txt

 * Bump tested up to WooCommerce 9.3.3
 * Added: Option to define which address to save as the shipping address when using a local pickup shipping method.
 (PRO feature)
 * Added: Compatibility with theme Kapee.
-* Added: Compatibility with plugin Wawp - OTP Verification, Order Notifications, and Country Code Selector for WooCommerce.
 * Added: Compatibility with plugin Customer Email Verification PRO by Zorem.
 * Added: Compatibility with plugin Mollie Payments for WooCommerce.
 Fix company field value empty when using payment method Billie from Mollie.
 * Improved: Set all Javascript assets to be loaded at the page footer and defered for better page loading performance.